rrumale/multitenant_indepth/clone-plug-drop-novnc/clone-plug-drop-novnc.md

     ![](./images/step1.9-containers.png " ")

 ## Task 3: Hot Clone PDB
 This section looks at how to clone a PDB.
 In Oracle 12.1 when Multitenant feature was introduced, we had to change source PDB to READ ONLY mode to clone.
-However, since 12.2, you can clone a PDB  when the source is open in READ WRITE mode.
+However, since 12.2, we can clone a PDB  when the source is open in READ WRITE mode.
 This feature is also called HOT clone.
-This feature does NOT need NOARCHIVELOG mode to be enabled.
+Hot Clone relies on reading the online Redolog files and Archivelog files. -- If all the changes are available in the online Redolog files, then Hot cloneing will successed in NOARCHIVELOG mode.

 The tasks you will accomplish in this step are:
 - Clone a pluggable database **PDB2** into **PDB3**